eugenos-programos/Players-Database/README.md

-# Players-Database
+# Players-Datatable
-Implementing players database with GUI using XML files, Kivy and KivyMD libraries
+Implementing players datatable with GUI using XML files, Kivy and KivyMD libraries